Main Focus 1: Primitive Dogs

 Finnish Lapphund

 Finnish Lapphunds are descendants of the Sami peoples’ reindeer herding-breeds (see Nenet‘s Herding Laika in this list).
-They are excellent all-purpose dogs, traditionally used for sled-pulling and herding but now popular as agility, mushing, and rally obedience.
+They are excellent all-purpose dogs, traditionally used for sled-pulling and herding but now popular as agility, mushing, and rally obedience dogs.
+As a herding breed, they can be very obedient when trained properly.

 -